petergregg/Content/Blog/Articles/Functional Test a dotnet core Web API.md

 ### Add a Custom WebApplicationFactory to the Test Project

-1. In the test project, Add the following class `CustomWebApplicationFactory` into a new `Base` folder, replacing `{YourConnectionString}` with your connection string.
+1. In the test project, add the following class `CustomWebApplicationFactory` into a new `Base` folder, replacing `{YourConnectionString}` with your connection string.

     ```
     public class CustomWebApplicationFactory<TProgram>